top of page

 Minor cracks can be sealed, but rotted or warped frames often require replacement.

-Why Is My Window Leaking Water When It Rains?
+Why Does my Window Leak When It Rains?

 Heavy rain and wind can push water through damaged seals, blocked drains, or installation gaps around your windows.